mynl/aggregate/doc/2_user_guides/problems/0x0_loss_data_analytics.rst

     @savefig lda_344.png
     fig

-When the empirical distribution has many entries it is faster to build the ``Aggregate`` object directly, rather than use the agg language.
+When the empirical distribution has many entries it is faster to build the ``Aggregate`` object directly, rather than use DecL.
 The moments of the severity and aggregate distribution are computed from the numerical approximation during creation.
 There is no need to update the object.

 .. ipython:: python
     :okwarning: